-According to Jesus' words to the church at Smyrna in Revelation 2:8-11, there are four certainties of which we can be sure.
+So we need this message, so we can understand what our brothers are facing around the world, and so we can prepare for what's coming.
+According to Jesus' words to the church at Smyrna in Revelation 2:8-11, there are four things the persecuted church needs to know.